 - Bake in a 350 degree oven for 10 minutes.

-- Take pan out and sprinkle peanut butter chips over crackers.
+- Take pan out and sprinkle peanut butter chips in a single layer over crackers.

 - Cover the pan with foil to help the chips melt.

-- Spread the chips with an offset spatula or spoon.
+- Spread the melted peanut butter chips with an offset spatula or spoon.

 - Sprinkle the mini cups over the candy.

-- Remove the pan from the fridge and peel off aluminum foil.
+- Remove the pan from the freezer or refrigerator and peel off aluminum foil.